tilezen/raw_tiles/README.md

 ### Logic in the database

-To support efficient queries for features at a given zoom level, the tilezen database contains [indexes](https://github.com/tilezen/vector-datasource/blob/7b7394482ccd72bb8a46f30137203ea49ce974af/data/apply-planet_osm_polygon.sql#L47) on the feature geometry and minimum zoom level that the feature is visible at.
+To support efficient queries for features at a given zoom level, the Tilezen database contains [indexes](https://github.com/tilezen/vector-datasource/blob/7b7394482ccd72bb8a46f30137203ea49ce974af/data/apply-planet_osm_polygon.sql#L47) on the feature geometry and minimum zoom level that the feature is visible at.
 This works well, but means that the definition of which zoom level a feature is visible at must be available to the database.

 Most features have a simple relationship between their tags, geometry and the `min_zoom` they are assigned.
 However, some features have [complex queries](https://github.com/tilezen/vector-datasource/blob/7b7394482ccd72bb8a46f30137203ea49ce974af/data/functions.sql#L580) to determine their `min_zoom`.
 Others have [extremely complex queries](https://mapzen.com/blog/station-relations/).